konstellation-io/science-toolkit/gitea-oauth2-setup/README.md

 This Docker image has been intended to run as an initContainer within a Kubernetes pod.
 In the start up this container conecto to Gitea server and create an Oauth2 Application api keys.

-This is a component of a toolkit that is compound for a group of pieces in order to allow a workflow for data scientists.
+This component is part of a toolkit used to simplify the data scientists daily work.
 For more details check out the [Science Toolkit documentation](https://intelygenz.github.io/science-toolkit/)

 ## Run